Why is the Canola Council involved in administering a government program?

-What is the Canola Council’s goal/objective and deliverables for Canola 4R Advantage?
+What are the Canola Council’s goal/objective and deliverables for Canola 4R Advantage?

 The Canola Council’s goal is to help growers access financial incentives to initiate or advance 4R Nutrient Stewardship practices on canola acres to improve fertilizer efficiency, which is good for farm productivity and the environment.
 Canola 4R Advantage aligns with the canola industry’s strategic plan efforts to increase canola yields and profitability, including a key sustainability target that was added to our plan back in 2018 – which is to see 4R Nutrient Stewardship practices on 90 per cent of canola acres by 2025.
 Canadian canola growers are leaders in sustainability and we hope that this program can keep building on this excellent track record.